triton-inference-server/server/docs/model_repository.rst

 For more information about how the model versions are handled by the server see :ref:`section-model-versions`.
-Within each version subdirectory there are one or more model definition files that specify the actual model.
+Within each version subdirectory there are one or more model definition files that specify the actual model, except for
+:ref:`ensemble models <section-ensemble-models>`.
 The model definition can be either a :ref:`framework-specific model file
 <section-framework-model-definition>` or a shared library implementing
 a :ref:`custom backend <section-custom-backends>`.